NCIOCPL/ebms-drupal7/migration/README.md

 ## Create the Web Site

 Execute these commands on the new server.
+The `migrate.sh` command can take over thirteen hours to complete on the CBIIT-hosted servers, so it is necessary to start the job early in the morning so that it completes before midnight, when CBIIT performs database and/or network maintenance which would cause the job to fail.
+Even though this step is run in the background, it is necessary to wait until it has finished before proceeding with the next commands.

 ```
 cd /local/drupal/ebms
-migration/migrate.sh
+nohup migration/migrate.sh &
 cd unversioned
 rm -rf baseline
 mv exported baseline